Middle cerebral artery

 - temporal branches.

-The orbital branches of the middle cerebral artery supply the inferior frontal gyrus and the lateral orbital surface of the frontal lobe.
+The orbital branches of the middle cerebral artery supply the inferior frontal gyrus, as well as the lateral orbital surface of the frontal lobe.

 The parietal branches supply the postcentral gyrus, inferior parietal lobule, and lower part of the superior parietal lobule.